-The Case Study Houses Program also included the participation of Richard Neutra, who designed the Case Study House 20 in 1948.
+The Case Study Houses Program also included the participation of Richard Neutra, who designed the Case Study House #20 (the Bailey House) in 1948.

 When the no. 20 was built, Richard Neutra was the most well-known and respected architect taking part in the Case Study Houses program.
 The main features of this house, simple lines and an extensive use of glass, steel and wood, were the architect signature for most of his late 40s projects.